-The urban reorganization of the Barco district in Ferrara is an exceptional occurrence for Italy.
-The municipality of Ferrara and the IACP (Autonomous Public Housing Institute), now ACER, had the workers’ district that dated back to the 1940’s demolished and in its place built a new one with a rich assortment of public services.
-Two courtyards were created lined by three-storey buildings enclosing the landscaped space.
-The buildings contain 72 apartments of various sizes.
-The budget allowed for a simple architectural design, featuring coloured volumes that highlight the stairway sections and the volumes looking out onto the courtyard.
-Four block-shaped buildings are set at the end of the district’s main road.
-Each one is characterised by a specific colour on the recessed walls.
-They contain 80 apartments.
-The master plan of 2002 amends the one designed by Melograni and Lambertucci of 1995.
-With respect to the previous plan, the layout into residential courts and the open neighbourhood units remain, but the overall number of dwelling units has been reduced from 530 to 400 and a larger number of public and private services has been added.
-The green landscaped area predominates, thereby significantly changing the appearance of the main road too.
-The projects for the Barco district have been exhibited in Rome, Parma and Ferrara and have been published in books and magazines, such as Edilizia Popolare, pp. 277-278 and L’industria delle costruzioni, p.
-372, among others.
+The urban redevelopment of Barco in Ferrara is an exceptional case in the Italian landscape.
+Here, the Municipality and the IACP, now ACER, initiated the process of demolishing the 1940s workers’ neighborhood and creating a new settlement with a rich array of public services.
+Two courtyards have been built, consisting of three-story buildings that enclose a green space.
+They contain 72 apartments of various sizes.
+The construction economy led to a simple architecture, characterized by colored volumes that distinguish the stairwells and the projecting volumes on the courtyard.
+Four block buildings mark the ends of the neighborhood’s main road axis.
+Each is distinguished by a color on the recessed parts.
+In total, they contain 80 apartments.
+The 2002 master plan modifies the one by Melograni and Lambertucci from 1995.
+The articulation into residential courtyards and open neighborhood units is maintained, but the total number of apartments is reduced from 530 to 400, and the provision of public and private services is increased.
+The area designated for green spaces becomes predominant, profoundly altering the character of the main road axis.
+The Barco projects have been exhibited in shows in Rome, Parma, Ferrara, and published in books and magazines; among others, in Edilizia Popolare 277-278 and L’industria delle costruzioni 372.

 designers: Giovanni Fumagalli, Carlo Melograni, Filippo Lambertucci client: ACER di Ferrara design of residential structures: 1996-1997 construction of buildings: 1998-2004 new master plan: 2002 overall surface area: 112,000 sqm